Novi reporter

 Novi reporter ([nôʋiː repǒrteːr]; New reporter) is a weekly news magazine based in Banja Luka, Bosnia and Herzegovina.

 History and profile

 Novi reporter was first published in March 2003.
 The founders of the magazine were a group of journalists who previously worked for the Banja Luka edition of now-defunct Reporter magazine which they left the magazine in February 2003.
 They were led by Igor Gajic and established a company, the OG Press, which is the owner of Novi reporter.

 The headquarters of Novi reporter is in Banja Luka, and it is published weekly.
-The magazine has Bosnian, Croatian and Serbian editions.

 Its content focuses on news and popular culture.
-Igor Gaic, its founder, also edits the magazine.
+Igor Gaic also edits the magazine.
 Novi reporter has an independent stance, but supports the full independence of the Republika Srpska.